jaxhend/Estonian-Language-AI-Voice-Agent/README.md

 *   **Fully Estonian**: The first real-time AI voice agent that sounds just like a native Estonian speaker.
 *   **Easy Integration**: Designed for simple API integration with existing booking and billing systems.
 *   **Scalable**: Flexible architecture suitable for any service industry, from auto repair to dentistry.

+## Infrastructure

+The models for this project run on a high-performance compute environment.

+**Provider:** Datacrunch
+**Hardware:** 8× Nvidia A100 GPUs (admittedly overkill for this use case)

+For configuration details, refer to the shell scripts located in the `/llm` directory.

+---

 ## Getting Started